 An interesting challenge was singing along with some of Rex Harrison’s tunes, which were really a mixture of speaking and singing.
 It was hard to keep up with his phrasing, and I often just stopped trying, along with many other people in the theater.
 But Harrison’s unique style was part of the appeal of the movie.
 I was similarly challenged at the Sing-A-Long screening of White Christmas in December, when I gained a new appreciation for the phrasing styles of Bing Crosby and Rosemary Clooney.

 By the end of the movie, I think I figured out how to sing with Harrison.
 Just float over his phrases, and don’t try to match them, syllable for syllable.
 That paid off during “I’ve Grown Accustomed To Her Face,” which ended very quietly with the word “face”.
-The audience poignantly enunciated the final “s” sound, which echoed throughout the musically perfect acoustics of the large, 1700-seat Michigan auditorium.
+The audience poignantly enunciated the final “s” sound, which echoed through the musically perfect acoustics of the Michigan auditorium, giving more depth and meaning to My Fair Lady.

 Copyright © 2010 by Robert Hollberg Smith, Jr.